 Faster shutter speeds freeze action.
 This comes in handy if you are at your child’s ballgame and want to capture your son or daughter swinging the bat or catching the winning ball.
 It also comes in handy when you’re chasing toddlers around on the playground, or you’re trying to capture a fun jumping shot.
 A fast shutter speed paired with continuous shooting mode increases your chances of capturing the perfect smile.
-While your children are young, it’s best to keep your shutter speed at 1/200 or higher to avoid blurry photos.
+While you’re children are young, it’s best to keep your shutter speed at 1/200 or higher to avoid blurry photos.

 Slower shutter speeds are used to show motion in an image and can be used to create motion blur (often referred to as camera shake if it’s unintentional).
 When the shutter is open for a longer amount of time, it captures any motion that occurs while it is open.
 This comes in handy if you want to capture a spinning Ferris Wheel or cars in motion.
 It can also come in handy if you’re trying to photograph a subject at night.
 If you’re planning to capture motion (or photograph at night), we recommend using a tripod.